shamby87/VSCode-tutorial/README.md

 shamb041@csel-login01:/home/shamb041 $
 ```

-Back to VSCode, open up the Remote Development menu and select “Remote-SSH: Connect to Host…”.
+Back to VS Code, open up the Remote Development menu and select “Remote-SSH: Connect to Host…”.
 Then click “Add New SSH Host…”.
 At this point you want to enter the same command you used to connect to the remote machine, in my case, it would be:

 <img src="assets/new-connection.png" alt="new-connection"/>

-Hit Enter until the lower right of VSCode shows a notification saying it has successfully added the host.
+Hit Enter until the lower right of VS Code shows a notification saying it has successfully added the host.

 Now if you open up Remote Development menu and hit “Remote-SSH: Connect to Host…” again, the host you just added will show up as an option:

 <img src="assets/added-host.png" alt="added-host"/>

 Click on this host, the log will ask for your password, put in your password and wait a little bit until the log settles, that’s when you know the connection is successful.
-You might have to select the destination platform the first time you connect, just select Linux: select-plat
+You might have to select the destination platform the first time you connect, just select Linux:

 <img src="assets/select-plat.png" alt="select-plat"/>

+Due to issues with Duo authentication, it might appear to ask you for your password multiple times during the login process.
+If this happens, click the `terminal` tab at the bottom of the screen to see if it is asking for Duo.
+If so, type directly into the terminal to do your normal Duo authentication and you can enter a blank password if the popup at the top of the screen is still there.

 If the log shows something like below, the connection is successful: